MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-csharp.md

      [![Visual Studio solution creation](media/quick-app-initialization-csharp/create-vs-solution.png)](media/quick-app-initialization-csharp/create-vs-solution.png#lightbox)

-2. Add the Nuget package for the MIP SDK File API to your project:
+2. Add the Nuget package for the MIP File SDK to your project:
    - In the **Solution Explorer**, right click on the project node (directly under the top/solution node), and select **Manage NuGet packages...**:
    - When the **NuGet Package Manager** tab opens in the Editor Group tabs area:
      - Select **Browse**.